How Much Do Bricklayers Make?

 Specialisations

-In 2024, bricklayers were reported as being in “high demand”, with six in ten recruitment agencies reporting a higher-than-usual demand for construction workers.
-There is said to be a shortage of bricklayers–seven in ten recruitment agencies attest to this–which is understandably contributing to this issue.
+In 2024, bricklayers were reported as being in “high demand”, with a large number of recruitment agencies reporting a higher-than-usual demand for construction workers in a trend that has continued into 2026.

 While this is the case for general bricklayers in the UK, this extends to those with specialisms such as restorative masons, eco-friendly bricklayers and those working on custom masonry.
 The more bespoke your service–and the fewer individuals/companies offering the service–the higher your potential earnings are likely to be.